firebird-finance/firebird-docs/docs/ama/blueswapama.md

 **cakobela**

-If there is a decrease in transaction fees in the etherum network (such as eip 1559 or another protocol), can Blueswap be moved / integrated into the etherum network in the future?
+If there is a decrease in transaction fees in the Ethereum network (such as EIP 1559 or another protocol), can Blueswap be moved / integrated into the Ethereum network in the future?
 Is something like this possible?

 **palette (Blue Swap)**